Ayesha-da/pneumonia_detection_analysis/README.md

 https://public.tableau.com/app/profile/matthew.breitner/viz/ChildMortalityRatesbyCountrybyYear/ChildMortalityRatesbyCountrybyYear

-You can see this trend continue when looking at the overal mortality rates across the world.
+You can see this trend continue when looking at the overall mortality rates across the world.

 https://public.tableau.com/app/profile/matthew.breitner/viz/GlobalMortalityRatebyAge/GlobalMortalityRatebyAge

 We then analyzed to see if the same trends could be found in the United States.
 Although we did not see the same trends in terms of GDP (the largest states still had the highest death rates) we did see a similar trend in higher rates of death in adults over the age of 70.
-The following graphics outline the amount of deaths by age group and the amount of deaths by state within the US.
+The following graphics outline the number of deaths by age group and the amount of deaths by state within the US.

 https://public.tableau.com/app/profile/matthew.breitner/viz/PneumoniaDeathsbyAgeGroup/DeathsbyAgeGroup
 https://public.tableau.com/app/profile/matthew.breitner/viz/PneumoniaDeathsbyStatebyAgeGroup/DeathsbyStatebyAgeGroup

-Although medical technologies has advanced tenfold over the last 20 years, that has come as both an advantage and disadvantage for medical professionals around the world, specifcially radiologists.
-According to the Mayo clinic, the number of X-ray scans a radiologist have to anlyze in a given shift has gone from 1 image every 20 seconds to 1 image every 4 seconds.
-Now it is advantageous to scan so many images quickly but it makes it more difficult to accurately diagnose an image.
-This is were our model with come into play because it will not only assist in the increased speed of image reading but it can more accurately diagnose the image for pneumonia compared to theh naked eye.
+Although medical technologies have advanced tenfold over the last 20 years, that has come as both an advantage and disadvantage for medical professionals around the world, specifcially radiologists.
+According to the Mayo clinic, the number of image scans a radiologist has to analyze in a given shift has gone from 1 image every 20 seconds to 1 image every 4 seconds.
+Now it is advantageous to have so more images available to analyze, but the reduction in time makes it more difficult to accurately diagnose an image.
+This is were our model with come into play because it will not only assist in the increased speed of image reading but it can more accurately diagnose the image for pneumonia compared to the naked eye.

 ![Pneumonia_Image_Speed](https://user-images.githubusercontent.com/84791455/140665486-4de6a6d7-d99f-46ab-bb67-96a35ab41ea9.PNG)